MarcAntoineLebourgeois/algolia-search-movie/README.md

 # algolia-search-movie

 This project is an Algolia interview assessment.
-Python & Flask are used for the back-end and React & Typescript for the front-end.
+Python & Flask are used for the back-end and TypeScript & React for the front-end.

 ## Installation